-The TraceFinder application targets the clinical research market.
+The TraceFinder application targets the environmental and food safety market.
 It supports a focused quantification workflow for specific nonbioanalytical laboratory use, instrument control, and method development functionality.
 TraceFinder is the primary application for the TSQ Quantum XLS triple-stage quadrupole mass spectrometers.